noe-protocol/noe-gate/README.md

 **Critique:** "This is too slow for tight control loops."

 **Response:** Correct.
-Noe is not a reflex controller.
+Noe Kernel is not a reflex controller.
 It gates discrete supervisory decisions - whether a robot may enter a room, whether a pallet may be released - at 1–10 Hz.
 Tight control loops and reactive safety functions belong elsewhere in the stack.
-Noe sits above them.
+Noe Kernel sits above them.

 ### 3. Garbage in, signed garbage out

-**Critique:** "If the sensor lies, Noe just signs the lie."
+**Critique:** "If the sensor lies, Noe Kernel just signs the lie."

 **Response:** Correct.
-Noe does not guarantee perception correctness.
+Noe Kernel does not guarantee perception correctness.
 What it provides is a precise record of which admitted inputs led to which decision, which improves attribution across sensors, adapters, perception models, and supervisory code.